 Types of medical malpractice claims we address include:

-We serve healthcare professionals across Michigan (including Detroit, Dearborn, Troy, Ann Arbor and Grand Rapids), Florida (Miami, Jacksonville, Tampa, Orlando and West Palm Beach), and in areas including Chicago, Los Angeles/Southern California, and Washington, D.C.
+We serve healthcare professionals across the U.S., with four national offices in Detroit, Michigan; Miami and Sarasota, Florida; and Los Angeles/Southern California.
 Contact us today and find out how we can put our experience to work for you.